fahmigutawan/NextJs-DelosTest2023-FE/README.md

  - All items have been provided online in Supabase.
 If you noticed lot of things are the same, is because of my limitation of creating dummy data :)
  - If you type **/home** without any page query, it will not display any items from default page (i.e page=1).
 Because I still have not handle it.
  - If you look at this repository architecture, you will see **"ApiSource"** class.
-It's because I was trying to make a real BackEnd with Ktor, but I discouraged because deploying Backend was going to be another issue that I was not focused at.
+It's because I was trying to make a real BackEnd with Ktor, but I discouraged because deploying Backend was going to be another issue that I was not focusing at.